ixofoundation/ixo-signx/README.md

 ### Event Handling

-The SignX client emits various events to inform about different stages and statuses of login and transaction processes.
+The SignX client emits various events to inform about different stages and statuses of login, data handling, and transaction processes.
 Events are useful for real-time updates and error handling in the client application.
 Event strings can be imported from the SDK constants.
 Below is an example of how to subscribe to an event type:

 ```js
 signXClient.on(SIGN_X_LOGIN_SUCCESS, data => {